-The ancient Greek riddle that helps us understand modern disease threatsMay 2nd, 2014 by Adam Kucharski, The Conversation in Diseases, Conditions, Syndromes /
+The ancient Greek riddle that helps us understand modern disease threatsMay 2, 2014 by Adam Kucharski, The Conversation in Medicine & Health / Diseases, Conditions, Syndromes

 Even in the face of death, Zeno of Elea knew how to frustrate people.
 Arrested for plotting against the tyrant Demylus, the ancient Greek philosopher refused to co-operate.
 The story goes that, rather than talk, he bit off his own tongue and spat it at his captor.

 Zeno spent his life exasperating others.
 Prior to his demise, he had a reputation for creating baffling puzzles.
 He conjured up a series of apparently contradictory situations known as Zeno's Paradoxes, which have inspired centuries of debate among philosophers and mathematicians.
 Now the ideas are helping researchers tackle a far more dangerous problem.

 The most famous of Zeno's riddles is "Achilles and the tortoise".
 Trojan war hero Achilles lines up for a long-distance race against a tortoise (who presumably is still gloating after beating Aesop's hare).
 In the interests of fairness, Achilles gives the tortoise a head start – let's say of one mile.
 When the race starts, Achilles soon reaches the tortoise's starting position.
 However, in the time it takes him to arrive at this point, the tortoise has lumbered forward, perhaps by one tenth of a mile.
 Achilles quickly covers this ground, but the tortoise has again moved on.

 Zeno argued that because the tortoise is always ahead by the time Achilles arrives at its previous position, the hero will never catch up.
 While the total distance Achilles has to run decreases each time, there are an infinite number of gaps to cover:

 1 + 1/10 + 1/100 + 1/1000 + …